google/generative-ai-docs/demos/palm/python/docs-agent/README.md

    condition for your custom dataset, for example:

    ```
-   condition_text: "You are a helpful chatbot answering questions from developers working on
+   condition_text: "You are a helpful chatbot answering questions from **Flutter app developers**.
-   Flutter apps.
-Read the following context first and answer the question at the end:"
+   Read the context below first and answer the user's question at the end.
+   In your answer, provide a summary in three or five sentences.
+(BUT DO NOT USE
+   ANY INFORMATION YOU KNOW ABOUT THE WORLD.)"
    ```

 ### 2. Launch the Docs Agent chat app